-- · operating rooms,
+- operating rooms,

 - surgical supplies,

 - drugs,

 - dressings,

-- anesthesia services and supplies,
+- · anesthesia services and supplies,

 - oxygen,

 - antibiotics,

 - blood transfusion services,

-- routine lab, and
+- routine lab,

-- x-ray related to surgery.
+- x-ray related to surgery, and

+- general nursing services.

 Ambulatory Surgical Center is an outpatient facility that provides surgical services without an overnight stay.
 This facility may be in a hospital or it may be a separate independent facility.